2019/20 winners of Step into the NHS secondary schools' competition

 We’d like to thank all the schools and students who submitted entries into the 2019/20 Step into the NHS secondary schools' competition.

-The girls created a fun and informative video to showcase the role of an NHS innovation consultant.
-Their entry stood out to our judges, meaning that they scoop this year's top prize of a £50 Amazon voucher each.
-Well done all!
+They created a fun and informative video to showcase the role of an NHS innovation consultant and scooped the top prize of a £50 Amazon voucher each.

-One of the Step into the NHS judges, Dr Thomas Watchman, commented: "Your video on innovation consultants was incredible.
+Dr Watchman said: "Your video on innovation consultants was incredible.
 The animation was fun, exciting, upbeat and innovative!
 I liked how quick and snappy it was and it kept me engaged and interested.
 There was plenty of variety in the video, with information about the job, some pictures and videos of the innovations and descriptions of what it involves.
 I think you have done an amazing job demonstrating innovation with your video and presentation style."

 Grace Hughes from South Wigston High School in Leicester, who created an interactive children's ward model for the role of paediatrician.